nickdesaulniers/javascript-unicode-obfuscator/README.md

 Within a string, chars can be converted to `\xXX` form.

 ##Disclaimer
 Not tested much at all.
-Probably doesn't work with numerous other characters and code that's already been escaped.